kschach/Presentation/PITCHME.md

 ###The Problem
 - A variety of welfare state benefits are targeted to residents living on low incomes.<!-- .element: class="fragment" -->
 - Low-income community members face systemic barriers that prevent access to these entitlements (Shillington 2011).<!-- .element: class="fragment" -->
+- Trend towards "bureaucratic disentitlement" (Lipsky 1984)
-- Lack of access to benefits can have severe negative impacts for those without adequate income prior to government transfers (social and financial inclusion, social determinants of health).<!-- .element: class="fragment" -->
+- Lack of access can have severe, negative impacts for those without adequate income prior to government transfers (social and financial exclusion, social determinants of health).<!-- .element: class="fragment" -->

 #VSLIDE
 ###The Remedy of Access to Benefits Programs